 (4) when any material has been applied after August 1, 1985, to any motor vehicle window without an accompanying permanent marking which indicates the percent of transmittance and the percent of reflectance afforded by the material.
 The marking must be in a manner so as not to obscure vision and be readable when installed on the vehicle.

-(b) This subdivision does not apply to glazing materials which:
+(a) Subdivision 4 does not apply to glazing materials that:

-(1) have not been modified since the original installation, nor to original replacement windows and windshields, that were originally installed or replaced in conformance with Federal Motor Vehicle Safety Standard 205;
+(1) have not been modified since the original installation, nor to original replacement windows and windshields, that were originally installed or replaced in conformity with Federal Motor Vehicle Safety Standard 205;

-(2) are required to satisfy prescription or medical needs of the driver of the vehicle or a passenger if:
+(2) are required to satisfy prescription or medical needs, provided:

-(i) the driver or passenger is in possession of the prescription or a physician's statement of medical need;
+(i) the vehicle's driver or a passenger possesses a prescription or a physician's statement of medical need;

 (ii) the prescription or statement specifically states the minimum percentage that light transmittance may be reduced to satisfy the prescription or medical needs of the patient; and